Macmod/pwnable-writeups/toddlers/memcpy.md

 }
 ```

 It seems understandable.
 There's a `fast_memcpy`, which copies 64-byte blocks using some instructions we don't know, and a `slow_memcpy` which simply performs a byte-to-byte copy.
-The `fast_memcpy` only works
+The `fast_memcpy` only copies 64-byte blocks if the buffer size is >= 64.
+Whatever is left uncopied, also, is then copied byte-to-byte with `slow_memcpy`.

 Let's compile and run it locally.
 Remember to compile with `-m32` as instructed in the code: